tmaiaroto/li3_access/README.md

         $this->redirect($access['redirect']);
     }

 There are four built in rules; allowAll, denyAll, allowAnyUser and allowIp, for more information see the adapter itself.
-However, this adapter is at it's most useful when you add your own rules.
+However, this adapter is at its most useful when you add your own rules.

     Access::adapter('custom_rule')->add(function($user, $request, $options) {
         // Your logic here.
 Just make sure it returns an array.